Please click here to go to the meditation page if you want to learn to meditate, or deepen your practice

 You do not need to bring anything.
 We will sit on chairs (which I prefer), but if you have a meditation stool or meditation cushions, you are welcome to bring those if you want.

-The first half of the class will be a lead meditation, then we will have a tea and biscuit break, then in the second half we will explore our experience in the meditation together, answer any questions, and there will be some teaching and discussion on meditation and/or Buddhism.
+The first half of the class will be meditation, then we will have a tea and biscuit break, then in the second half we will explore our experience in the meditation together, answer any questions, and there will be some teaching and discussion on meditation and/or Buddhism.
 It is definitely not about believing in anything.
 There is no “God” in Buddhism, and we learn from our own experience rather than believing things because it is in some ancient scripture, or because a guru told us to believe it.

-The classes are free of charge, but if you could possibly contribute towards the room costs, this would be greatly appreciated.
+The classes are free of charge, but if you could possibly contribute towards the room (and other) costs, this would be greatly appreciated.
 Suggested donation is £5.
 We are not funded from outside, we have to cover all the costs ourselves for this class to continue.

 Please contact me if you have any questions, or just want to introduce yourself.
 There are a few ways of getting in touch:

 - You can fill in the contact form on this website